spatel10/numu-Disappearance-exercise-/README.md

 # numu-Disappearance-exercise-
-Simple practice in using ROOT and C++ in order to make idealized sensitivity plots for the SBND program at Fermilab.
+Practice introductory excercise in using ROOT and C++ in order to make idealized sensitivity plots for the Short Baseline Neutrino (SBN) program at Fermilab.